The Neighborhood's Tichina Arnold Is The Queen Of Black Sitcoms

 "Now we [still] may not be where we need to be.
 It's beyond diversity, it's inclusion.
 We don't just want to see us, we want to be in those writers' rooms, we want to be executive producers, we want to be showrunners.
 It's change that is constantly happening but we want to make sure that the change is for the better.
 That's the main obstacle that we'll have is sticking to change and making sure it’s for the better.”

-Do you think there are more roles and opportunities for women of colour?
+Do you think there are more roles and opportunities for women of color?

 “No. This is the problem: There are roles for Black women and Latina women.
 But versus the roles for the white women, we got a long way to go.
 Also, the problem begins with there are no things written for Black women.
 I can't tell you how many auditions I've gone on that it was written for ‘all ethnicities.’
 Not only am I in competition with the Asian community, the white community, my own community...
 I'm in competition with everybody.
 The upside of that is that it gives me an opportunity to play a role that's not necessarily written for a Black woman.
 It may be written for a white woman, and because they have to show diversity, they say Okay, we're going to audition Black women, and we'll give her the role.
 But, that opportunity gives me a chance to show Black women in a different light.
 It was always about seeing the upside, seeing the positive out of it...There should be more amazing roles written for Black women.
 It's a must.
 But we gotta get in those rooms.
 We gotta get in a position where we have the power to be able to control that and be a part of that, and not wait for somebody to give it to us.”